 “So you saw a drunk guy talking to the air.
 Nothing special.
 I’ve seen it before.”

-“Maybe she was actually talking to a guy that you couldn’t make him out with everyone around.”
+“Maybe she was actually talking to a guy, but you just couldn’t see him with everyone around.”

 “It was the end of the night with only a handful of people still here.
 No one was within twenty feet of her.”